What is personalization?

 This is what Netflix said about their personalized homepages: “To algorithmically create a good personalized homepage means assembling one page per member profile and device from thousands of videos that may be relevant for a member and from easily tens of thousands of potential rows, each with a variable number of videos.”

-What this means is that the Netflix recommendation algorithm works in two dimensions: rows (horizontal) and groups (vertical).
+What this means is that the Netflix marketing strategies recommendation algorithm works in two dimensions: rows (horizontal) and groups (vertical).

 Vertically Netflix shows you categories that you might enjoy the most.
 And horizontally, a series of TV shows most similar to what you’ve been watching (with minor deviations to allow new discoveries).

 Every once in a while, Netflix marketing strategies will permutate the groups and videos to “freshen up” your homepage.
 This way, TV shows that you didn’t notice while you browsed Netflix in the morning, might appear at the top in the evening.

 KEY TAKEAWAY: If you offer many products, personalize your product catalog in two dimensions: groups and rows.
 Make sure you mix the products in rows to freshen up the user’s experience each visit and resurface good recommendations they might have missed before.

 The buying frequency of customers is very stable across time.

 This means that with the right algorithm, eCommerce companies can accurately predict when the next time their customers will enter the “buying mode.”